How to Beat Depression and Anxiety Naturally

 There's promising evidence for certain supplements to help beat depression.
 Those include fish oil, folic acid, and CBD.

 CBD oil does not have any cognitive effects like those of THC.
 There is no feeling of being high.
 You may feel calmer and more relaxed.
+You can smoke tobacco free flavored shisha, such as going grape CBD shisha or just peachy hemp infused shisha.
 Depending on the dose, your level of relaxation may vary.
 While it is true that CBD is still in the process of being studied, it is a product that has been researched for decades already.